Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 The Mediterranean Diet is primarily a plant-based diet that countries around the Mediterranean Sea (Greece, Italy and Spain) follow.
 It is a diet that’s rich in:

 - Legumes (beans, chickpeas, lentils, split pleas)

 - Fish, 2-3 times per week

 - Higher fat poultry, dairy and red meat in moderation

 You don’t have to eat like a Greek to reap the benefits of the Mediterranean diet.
 In fact, it’s a pattern that can be adapted to many different cultures.

-A heart healthy meal is one that is rich in a variety of unprocessed plant foods and includes higher fat animal foods in moderation.
-The plate method is an excellent way to plan a heart healthy meal that will give you a good balance of all the foods that promote heart health.
+A heart-healthy meal is one that is rich in a variety of whole plant foods and includes higher fat animal foods in moderation.
+The plate method is an excellent way to plan a heart-healthy meal that will give you a good balance of all the foods that promote heart health.

 To follow the plate model, choose: